trentm/trentm.github.com/_posts/2009-11-11-using-gmail-for-outbound-email-on-mac-os-x.markdown

 ---
 layout: post
-title: using gmail for outbound email on Mac OS X
+title: Using gmail for outbound email on Mac OS X
 published: true
 ---

-# Using gmail for outbound email on Mac OS X

 At work I run a number of cron jobs: web log analysis scripts, metrics gathering, db migration for beta versions of some sites, etc. However, one